Search

 Conclusion and outlook

-The agreement between the Council and the European Parliament is an important step towards a sustainable future.
+The regulation is an important step towards a sustainable future.
 It is part of the EU’s efforts to reduce environmental pollution and promote the transition to a climate-neutral economy.
 The EU is thus sending a further signal of its commitment to combating climate change and promoting a sustainable circular economy.
-The final adoption of the regulation is expected as soon as the technical details have been clarified.
-Adoption before the European elections in June 2024 is considered likely.
-The Belgian Presidency, which will take over the Presidency of the Council of the EU in the first half of 2024, says it will focus on completing the remaining work on the Ecodesign Regulation.
+Following approval by the Council, it is expected to be promulgated and enter into force in the near future.

 Explore #more